tdar31/LastWhisper.io/README.md

  *Future features*
  - **Needs serious improvements to optimization.**  Need to consider moving certain operations to backend as so many functions, data parsing etc. is front-end loaded.
 Many operations will have to be hidden behind loaders which is messer than trying to improve speed.
+  - Figure out API server hosting and moving away from a monolithic app and look into spliting front end and back end.  **Due to the amount of images needed for every champ, item, spell hosting on a free version of Heroku is not an option due to size.**
  - Dyanmically allow for different regions to be searched through.
 Currently statically built out for NA only.
  - More in depth pages for Champions, Items and Spells beyond just dyanimically rendered photos and tooltips.
  - Current tool for rendering more matches is fairly weak and want to rebuild.
  - Flesh out match page more in depth and take more advantage of the statistics returned by Riot API.
- - Figure out API server hosting and moving away from a monolithic app.  **Due to the amount of images needed for every champ, item, spell hosting on a free version of Heroku is not an option due to size.**